 Author name: admin

-Youth Justice Horror Exposure
+Youth Justice Inquiry Exposure

 Report of Youth Justice Senate Inquiry The National Children’s Commissioner told the Youth Justice Senate Inquiry, “The most chilling thing was when the kids had no hope… no hope but moving to an adult jail.”
 Youth detainees requested to transform prison TV screens into interactive devices so that their voices can be heard.
-The 85% […]
+The 85%

-Youth Justice Horror Exposure Read More »
+Youth Justice Inquiry Exposure Read More »

 International Computers in Cells Conference